 Step 2: Use promo codes to reduce Service Fees

 To further enhance your nett gain, you should reduce the service fee payable with promo codes.
-To that end, CardUp has offered an exclusive and attractive deal to Sethisfy readers:
+To that end, CardUp has offered an attractive deal to Sethisfy readers:

 Depending on the amount, you may incur no service fee on your first payment at all, meaning free miles or cashback!